xxmmxx/CSMarkDesktop/PrivacyPolicy.md

 * The Type of Device you're using (sometimes known as Device Family) E.g. Desktop
 * Crash Statistics and Error Reporting E.g. Unhandled Out Of Bounds Exception

-We may store a local copy of the non personally identifiable information we collect on your device's storage medium in an encrypted file.
-You can choose to at your discretion, give us the encryption key in order to allow us to unencrypt the files so we may access them if you deem it to be appropriate.
+Our products or services may generate a local copy of non-personally identifiable information on your storage device's medium and our services may encrypt the file and provide you with the encryption key in order to allow us to unencrypt the files so we may access them if you deem it to be appropriate.

 ## How we use collected information
 We may collect and use information for the following purposes: